 What experience do you have in strategic planning?

 Early in my military career, I led the modernization and reorganization of my regiment.
 As a principal research scientist, civilian program manager, policy analyst, and innovation center director, I was responsible for many research and development programs designed to usher in systems with breakthrough capabilities.
 Our plans covered change management initiatives with lifecycles that would span from 2 to 5 years.
 Today I serve as an advisor and leadership coach to senior executives working in the federal government, multi-national commercial firms, and global non-profit organizations.
 Leading strategic planning projects and change management initiatives are what I do professionally.
 I hope to continue to contribute to such projects as a member of Toastmasters International board of directors.

 What experience do you have in the area of finance?

 I’ve been a part of several executive teams responsible for the planning, budgeting, and program execution for multi-million dollar programs within the defense and national security communities.
 I am now retired from the military and own a profitable small business.
 As a volunteer in my community, as well as in several professional societies and trade associations, I share fiduciary responsibility with other like-minded and organizationally-affiliated, volunteer leaders.

 What experience do you have in developing policies?

-I’ve experience in developing policy, procedures, and operational protocols for our national government, within our professional services industry, and in global non-profit organizations.
-Guided by the principle that policies and procedures should be developed after careful analysis and with the input from those who are most affected by such regulation, I have always tried to poll my teammates as well as survey the members within the affected organization before implementing new policy.
+I have many years of experience in developing policy, procedures, and operational protocols for our national government, within our professional services industry, and in global non-profit organizations.
+Guided by the principle that policies and procedures should be developed after careful analysis and with the input from those who are most affected by such regulation, I have always tried to collaborate with my teammates as well as survey the members within the affected organization before implementing new policy.
 I promise to listen to all points of view and analyze the impacts of all options when deciding on what’s best for the overall organization.